Estimate Time3 min

 The SIMPLE IRA contribution limit for 2024 is $16,000.
 Those 50 or older can save an additional $3,500 as a "catch-up contribution."

-If you also contribute to other employer-sponsored retirement plans, such as a 401(k) or 403(b), the total you can save as an employee across all of those plans in 2024 is $23,000, or $30,500 if you're age 50 or over.
+If you also contribute to another employer-sponsored retirement plan for another job, such as a 401(k) or 403(b), the total you can save as an employee across all of those plans, including SIMPLE IRAs, is $23,000, or $30,500 if you're age 50 or over.
+(Sound familiar?
+This is equal to the maximum you can contribute to a 401(k).)

-SIMPLE IRA employer contribution limits for 2023
+SIMPLE IRA contribution limits for 2025

 Employer contributions to SIMPLE IRAs generally follow one of 2 formulas.
 Employers can either: